trenzy/ndfc_as_code_bootcamp_setup/README.md

 export NDFC_SW_PASSWORD="C1sco12345"
 ```

 We can now save this file.
 Within VSCode, click on `File` -> `Save As` and then save it as `.env`.
-Once saved, you can source these environment variables with the following command:
+Once saved, you can source these environment variables with the following command in your terminal:

 ```bash
 source .env